slcs-jsc/jurassic/projects/examples/README.md

 # JURASSIC examples

-These examples provide small, self-contained introductions to three common observation geometries:
+These examples provide small, self-contained introductions showing how to run radiative transfer calculations with JURASSIC for three common observation
+geometries:

 - `limb/` observes atmospheric tangent paths and writes radiances.
 - `nadir/` observes the atmosphere from above and writes brightness temperatures.
 - `zenith/` observes upward from the surface and writes brightness temperatures.

+## Installation

 Build JURASSIC and its bundled libraries from the repository root before running an example: